athalexiou/DIANA-RSeq/README.md

 **Configuration Options:**
 ```
-getdata: false  # Flag to perform the Data Acquisition step using SRA-tools or not.
+getdata: true  # Flag to perform the Data Acquisition step using SRA-tools or not.
 This step will download the samples from SRA in the data_dir

 getdata_options: "-X 50000" # Optional parameters for SRA-tools (v2.10.1), for available options please visit the SRA-tools documentation
 ```